PRANETALLU/MathLibrary/README.md

     - [X] Parallel Gates: This is used to perform quantum operations simulataneously.
 Quantum algorithms, relying on this method, is usually much faster in terms of performance.
     - [X] Sequential Gates: Operations are performed one after the another.
 Indeed, they take a sequential approach.
 However, this increases the complexity and performs at a higher time complexity.
   - [X] Measuring: The state of qubit is used as a measuring tool when perfoming quantum operations.
 This manipulation of information is used to inteact with the simulation of quantum systems.

+# Important Directories
+cd /MathLibrary/src/applications: This explores more on the techniques, concepts, and operations pertaining to electrostatics, mechanics, and quantum.